Up to 8

 from $559 per person

-The Lares Trek to Machu Picchu route is one of the best and unique paths, and now is even better with the addition of the Pisac Inca ruins tour.The itinerary takes you through the Lares Valley known as the “Weavers Way,” as you are taken “OFF the beaten track,” passing by remote indigenous communities like CANCHACANCHA with no electricity and no bus service, who are keeping the Inca culture alive.
+The Lares Trek to Machu Picchu route is one of the best and most unique paths, and is even better with the addition of the Pisac Inca ruins tour.The itinerary takes you through the Lares Valley known as the “Weavers Way,” as you are taken “OFF the beaten track”.
+Pass by remote indigenous communities like CANCHA CANCHA that only recently got eletricity connections and have no bus service.
+Immerse yourself in their traditional day to day lives, as they keep their Inca culture alive.
 You’ll have the privilege to interact with these precious indigenous people, experience a bit of their culture and traditions, plus have fun with the children.
-On this incredibly picturesque trek, you’ll also enjoy peaking ice glaciers, shockingly blue glacial lakes, waterfalls, llamas, and alpacas.
-On the last day make your dreams into reality and enjoy a new day watching the sunrise at Machu Picchu and exploring the amazing citadel with your professional guide.
-An amazing alternative to the Inca Trail and slightly easier than the Salkantay trek, this 4 day trek does truly take you off the beaten track.
+On this incredibly picturesque trek, you’ll also enjoy the peaking ice glaciers, shockingly blue glacial lakes, waterfalls, llamas, and alpacas.
+On the last day make your dreams a reality and enjoy a new day watching the sunrise over Machu Picchu and explore the amazing citadel with your professional guide.
+An amazing alternative to the Inca Trail and a slightly easier trek compared to the Salkantay trek, this 4 day trek does truly take you off the beaten track.

-Live our experience in video!: Lares Trek video, Lares Trek Pictures.
+Live our experience on video!: Lares Trek video.

-Please have a look at some of the blogs that our clients have written: Trek de Lares 4 hours, “It’s the journey, not the destination…”, Lares Pass – Day 3, Trekking in the Sacred Valley, Alli and Ellie hike to Machu Picchu
+Please have a look at some of the blogs that our clients have written: Trek de Lares 4 hours, “It’s the journey, not the destination…”, Lares Pass – Best Lares trek information, Alli and Ellie hike to Machu Picchu

-We will pick you up from your hotel at 5:00 am to start with our expeditions to the best Lares Trek.
-We may pick you up from any hotel in Cusco or the Sacred Valley to begin your trek.
+We will pick you up from your hotel at 5:00 am to start with our expedition on the best Lares Trek.
+We pick you up from any hotel in Cusco or the Sacred Valley to begin your trek at 4:00am and 5:30am respectively.
 We then drive for 1 hour to the Pisac Inca ruins, where we explore this amazing Inca City with your guide as he shares with you the history of the City and the Incas.
 After the guided tour, we enjoy breakfast with the amazing views of the Inca city & valleys.

 The most memorable day with new amazing adventure continues!
 We begin hiking for the next 3 hour until we reach the Hullkiccasa Pass (4200mt/13779ft).
 Once there, we enjoy fantastic views of glacial lakes which loo like mirrors.
 Then we head downhill for the next two hours to the farmlands and the lakes of Cucani community, where we visit the local school and play with the highland students.
 Afterwards we take our van to the hot springs, where we relax in the natural volcanic hot spring for an hour or so, have lunch, and take a siesta.
 Finally we say goodbye to our amazing cook and horseman, and take our van for the nexxt 2.5 hours to Ollantaytambo where we will have our dinner at a tourist restaurant.
 At 7pm, we take our train to Aguas Calientes town, where we spend the night in a hotel.